 The best of the bunch is Alice Krige who invests the character of Mary Shelley with a good deal of inner strength.
 Philip Anglim limps, postures and goes through all the right moves expected of a Lord Byron, but, while accurate. he is still a stolid Byron lacking in any of the charismatic appeal or dark magnetism associated with the character.

-For all its silliness, Haunted Summer has a story that shows potential.
+For all its silliness, Haunted Summer has a story that shows potential – the script had been announced since the late 1970s before being picked up by Cannon Films.
 The elegant formalism of Lewis John Carlino’s dialogue and the characterisation is good.
 However, it is sadly a film that exists only in potential.
 With affairs of various combination and sexual orientation between the five characters, opium hallucinations and visions of demonic imps on his hands, one would have thought that the film could have made a film that was a whole lot more interesting than this.

 Czech director Ivan Passer, who after all made solid dramatic works such as The Silver Bears (1978), Cutter’s Way (1981) and the great Creator (1985), The film was originally to have been directed by John Huston, who made classics like The Maltese Falcon (1941) and The African Queen (1952), and would almost certainly have made a much more interesting film.